 - HOW MUCH DOES IT COST TO APPLY?

 Organisations can use the self-assessment audit tool for free.
-If they wish to then submit their self-assessment to us to check and identify improvements that need to be made, the charge will vary according to the size and complexity of the organisation.
-On average it would be £250 for the voluntary sector and £350 for public sector organisations.
+If they wish to then submit their self-assessment to us to check and identify improvements that need to be made, the charge is £250 for the voluntary sector and £350 for public sector organisations.
 In both cases this is the fee for the first service assessed; the fee is reduced for any subsequent services within the same organisation.